wiis-dib13/Arcood-Made/README.md

-# 🌌 Arcood-Made — AI vs Human Hackathon
+# 🌌 Arcood-Made — AI vs HI Hackathon

 **"Arcood-Made"** is a playful, immersive web experience where **emotions take planetary form** and only humans can navigate them.

-Built for the **AI vs Human Hackathon**, this project mixes emotion, creativity, and interactivity — the things that make us deeply human.
+Built for the **AI vs HI Hackathon**, this project mixes emotion, creativity, and interactivity — the things that make us deeply human.

 ---